moq-wg/moq-transport/draft-ietf-moq-transport.md

 The GOAWAY message does not impact subscription state.
 A subscriber SHOULD individually UNSUBSCRIBE for each existing subscription, while a publisher MAY reject new requests while in the draining state.

-Upon receiving a GOAWAY, an endpoint SHOULD NOT initiate new requests to the peer including SUBSCRIBE, FETCH, ANNOUNCE and SUBSCRIBE_ANNOUNCES.
+Upon receiving a GOAWAY, an endpoint SHOULD NOT initiate new requests to the peer including SUBSCRIBE, FETCH, ANNOUNCE and SUBSCRIBE_ANNOUNCE.

 The endpoint MUST terminate the session with a Protocol Violation ({{session-termination}}) if it receives multiple GOAWAY messages.